 - Occupancy density of workspaces and shared facilities must be reduced by measures to stagger operations (offset working and break times, shift work if necessary).
 When drawing up shift plans, care must be taken to allocate fixed shifts, and to organise the transition between shifts so that there is no contact between the individual shifts on site.
 Shifts may also be organised on an alternating daily basis.

 Mild liquid soap and towel dispensers must be made available for washing hands.
 The cleaning intervals must be adjusted.
 This applies in particular to sanitary facilities and common areas.
 Doorhandles and handrails will be cleaned regularly to prevent infections.
 Appropriate social distancing must be ensured in break rooms, for example through the corresponding arrangement of tables and chairs.
 Distancing must also be maintained in the shower rooms of workshops or other operational institutions; showers must either be blocked off, or other measures taken to ensure that they can only be entered and used by one person at a time.
-The showers and locker rooms may only be used by workshop employees, and must be cleaned thoroughly at least once every working day.

 If possible, work equipment and tools should be used by one specific person.
 Where this is not possible, they must be cleaned before being handed over to others.